kdltr/glls/README.md

 # glls
 glls (GL Lisp Shaders) lets you write [GLSL](https://www.opengl.org/documentation/glsl/) (OpenGL Shader Language) shaders in a convenient pseudo-scheme language in Chicken Scheme.
 The compilation into GLSL happens at compile-time for zero run-time cost.
 Run-time compilation and dynamic recompilation is also supported.
-To those that want to dynamically construct shaders: I solute you.
+To those that want to dynamically construct shaders: I salute you.

 In addition to the eponymous module, glls also provides the `glls-render` module. `glls-render` enhances glls to create automatic rendering functions for each pipeline.
 When compiled, these rendering functions are created in efficient C, although dynamic functions are also provided.
 See the section [Automatic render functions](#automatic-render-functions) for details.